-The American Journal of Human Genetics (AJHG) is a premier scientific journal publishing many of the most important findings in human genetics.
+Established in 1949, The American Journal of Human Genetics (AJHG) is ASHG’s flagship scientific journal that continues to publish many of the most important findings in human genetics.
 Topics range from Mendelian disorders and complex traits to epidemiological studies and population genetics, novel tools and technologies for genetic analysis, and advances in medical applications of genetics and genomics.
-The Journal also publishes commentaries and discussion pieces intended to generate conversation about issues important to the human genetics community.
+The Journal also publishes commentaries and discussion pieces intended to generate conversation about issues important to the human genetics and genomics community.

 - Meet AJHG Editor Bruce R. Korf, MD, PhD

 - Inside AJHG: A monthly, behind-the-scenes Q&A with the authors of key papers

 AJHG welcomes submissions of articles, reports, and commentaries on timely subjects concerning all aspects of human genetics and genomics, including studies of model organisms that are of direct relevance to human genetics.
 Manuscripts should be written in a manner accessible to professionals representing diverse backgrounds in human genetics.
 Letters commenting on material previously published in AJHG are also welcome.

 - Explore information and resources for authors